 Construction sites often have specific equipment for different uses, such as erecting, scaffolding, or installation.

 Referring to a written or printed instruction manual may do the trick, but it may be time-consuming and confusing for the workers.
-In the era of interactive content, using infographic and visual instruction manuals help.
+In the era of interactive content, using infographics and visual instruction manuals helps.

-Using them on heavy and non-heavy-duty construction materials can help.
-QR Codes on the product package can be redirected to a demo video, the standard website, or a simple form with easy-to-follow visualizations of product installation and usage.
+These QR Codes can be redirected to a demo video, the standard website, or a simple form with easy-to-follow visualizations of product installation and usage.

-Tip: To prevent repeated scanning, you can easily create a QR Code to download a file and have the team refer the file or manual whenever necessary.
+💡Tip: To prevent repeated scanning, you can easily create a QR Code to download a file and have the team refer to the file or manual whenever necessary.

 6. Documenting Compliance and Safety

-Making sure your construction site complies with safety regulations is crucial—not just for meeting legal standards, but for protecting everyone on the job.
-By linking QR codes to safety documents or equipment manuals your team can quickly access the most current procedures or regulations.
+Complying with safety regulations at your construction site is crucial—not just for meeting legal standards but also for protecting everyone on the job.
+Your team can quickly access current procedures or regulations by linking QR Codes to safety documents or equipment manuals.

-3 interesting real life use cases of QR codes in construction sites
+3 real-life examples of QR Code in construction sites

 1. NYC uses QR Codes for work permits